Meerasakthivel/Number-Guessing-Name/README.md

 #It is a excited Game and intersting
 #it is also usig a python programming code
 #python programming is using a number guessing game
+#this game is available for both Html CSS JS and python is available and upload the file